artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Dijon:: Since I don't watch television often, I am not a good television watcher, but I doubt even the most proficient television watcher could gather information as quickly as a reader can.

-A magazine I read has a one-page summary of business events and a one-page summary of the political events from the previous week.
-I can read through these pages in a few minutes.
-The rest of the magazine contains more detailed articles about the events.
-If there are any events that would be useful for me to know more about, I can then read more detailed articles.
+A weekly magazine I read has a one-page summary of business events and a one-page summary of political events.
+I can read through these in a few minutes.
+The rest of the magazine has detailed articles about the summarized events.
+If any would be useful for me to know more about, I can read the detailed articles.
 If an event is very relevant for me, I can then go online and read even more articles about it.
 In this way, I can often catch up on a full week's worth of news in an hour or so.

 Tes:: Maybe you are right that reading can be faster.
 But you can't possibly read much news in an hour!
 That is certainly much less time than I spend watching the news.

 Dijon:: You are correct that I don't gather much information in an hour.
-But I can hone in on only what is useful for me.
+But I can hone in on what is useful for me.
 If I were watching television, I would have to wade through several hours of shows to pinpoint just want I want to learn.

 For example, there was an explosion in Beirut last week.
 Here is the summary from my magazine: